chalmerj/introcs-lecture-notes/devel/rst/lab-division-sentences.rst

 - Calculate the quotient and the remainder (e.g. 10/4 = 2 with a
   remainder of 2 = 2 2/4).

-- If the remainder is > 0, print the remainder / denominator as a fraction.
-Otherwise, don't print anything.

-So we will do some basic calculations.
-We will also make use for the first time of an *if* statement, which will allow us to determine whether a fraction is printed or not.

 As an example of how this program will ultimately work::